 Who is it for?

-If your risk assessment identifies a need for additional first aid training, we recommend the three day first aid at work course, which teaches the skills to recognise and treat a wider range of injuries and medical conditions.
+If your needs assessment identifies a requirement for additional first aid training, we recommend the three day first aid at work course which teaches the skills to recognise and treat a wider range of injuries and medical conditions.

 Course content includes: